SAP-samples/abap-platform-rap630/exercises/ex0/README.md

 There are three options

-Option 1: You conduct these exercises at an SAP event where we provide you with a dedicated system and a dedicated demo user.
+- **Option 1**: You conduct these exercises at an SAP event where we provide you with a dedicated system and a dedicated demo user.
-Option 2: You conduct these exercises on your own in one of the shared ABAP trial systems.
+- **Option 2**: You conduct these exercises on your own in one of the shared ABAP trial systems.
-Option 3: You condcut these exercises on your own SAP BTP ABAP Environment system.
+- **Option 3**: You condcut these exercises on your own in your own SAP BTP ABAP Environment system.

 <details>
         <summary>Option 1 - SAP led hands-on exercise</summary>